Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

 We denote $\CM R$ to be the category of CM $R$-modules (see \S\ref{DepthandCMmodules}), $\underline{\CM}R$ to be the \emph{stable category} and $\overline{\CM}R$ to be the \emph{costable category}.
 The \emph{AR translation} is defined to be

-When $R$ is an isolated singularity one of the fundamental properties of the category $\CM R$ is the existence of Auslander--Reiten duality \cite[8.8]{Aus78} \cite{AusReiten}, namely
+When $R$ is an isolated singularity one of the fundamental properties of the category $\CM R$ is the existence of Auslander--Reiten duality \cite[I.8.8]{Aus78} \cite[1.1(b)]{AusReiten}, namely

-for all $X,Y\in\CM R$ where $D$ is the Matlis dual (see \S\ref{AR}).
-We generalize this to mildly non-isolated singularities by proving the following theorem: \begin{thm} (=\ref{ARduality}) Let $R$ be a $d$-dimensional, equi-codimensional CM ring with a canonical module $\omega_{R}$ and singular locus of Krull dimension less than or equal to one.
-Then there exists a functorial isomorphism
+for all $X,Y\in\CM R$ where $D_0$ is the Matlis dual (see \S\ref{AR}).
+Denoting $D_1:=\Ext_R^{d-1}(-,\omega_R)$ to be the duality on the category of Cohen--Macaulay modules of dimension $1$, we show that AR duality generalizes to mildly non-isolated singularities as follows: \begin{thm}[=\ref{ARduality}] Let $R$ be a $d$-dimensional, equi-codimensional CM ring with a canonical module $\omega_{R}$ and singular locus of Krull dimension less than or equal to one.
+Then there exist functorial isomorphisms

 for all $X,Y\in\CM R$, where for an $R$-module $M$ we denote $\fl M$ to be the largest finite length $R$-submodule of $M$. \end{thm} In fact we prove \ref{ARduality} in the setting of noncommutative $R$-orders (see \S\ref{AR} for precise details).
-In the above and throughout this paper, for many of the global-local arguments to work we often have to add the following mild technical assumption. \begin{defin} A commutative ring $R$ is \emph{equi-codimensional} if all its maximal ideals have the same height. \end{defin} Although technical, such rings are very common; for example all affine domains are equi-codimensional \cite[13.4]{Eisenbud}.
-Since our main applications are three-dimensional normal affine domains, in practice this adds no restrictions to what we want to do.
-We will use the following well-known property \cite[17.3(i), 17.4(ii)]{Mat}: \begin{lemma} Let $R$ be an equi-codimensional CM ring, and let $\p\in\Spec R$.
+In the above and throughout this paper, for many of the global-local arguments to work we often have to add the following mild technical assumption. \begin{defin} A commutative ring $R$ is \emph{equi-codimensional} if all its maximal ideals have the same height. \end{defin} Although technical, such rings are very common; for example all domains finitely generated over a field are equi-codimensional \cite[13.4]{Eisenbud}.
+Since our main applications are three-dimensional normal domains finitely generated over $\mathbb{C}$, in practice this adds no restrictions to what we want to do.
+We will use the following well-known property \cite[17.3(i), 17.4(i)(ii)]{Mat}: \begin{lemma} Let $R$ be an equi-codimensional CM ring, and let $\p\in\Spec R$.
 Then

 \end{lemma}